-He currently holds the post of Associate Lecturer in the Department of Communication and Design at RMIT University Vietnam (Saigon South Campus), where he lived for 3 years.
+He previously held the post of Associate Lecturer in the Department of Communication and Design at RMIT University Vietnam (Saigon South Campus), where he lived for 3 years.

 He has exhibited his work in solo and group shows in Europe and Asia beginning in 1982 and since then has participated in over 100 exhibitions and art projects.
 His work is held in several public collections in Europe and Asia and in numerous private collections.
 He has taken part in several Artist In Residence projects, including one at the Guanlan Printmaking Base in Southern China.

 Patrick has written papers on aspects of Cultural Studies and Fine Art practice for several conferences in both Asia and Europe, presenting a paper at a conference in Istanbul, Turkey (link here).
 He also contributed an opinion piece to the Hong Kong publication: Ming Pao Weekly (link here).

 Before moving to Vietnam, Patrick had lived in Hong Kong for 25 years and for the first 10 years he worked as a founding partner in a modelmaking company, undertaking work for Architects, Landscape Architects, Engineers, Urban Planners, Developers, Photographers and Designers.

 Patrick has also worked as a teacher at every educational level from kindergarten through to Higher Education.

 For the last 7 years of his time in Hong Kong, Patrick worked at the Hong Kong Design Institute where, as a lecturer, he taught numerous subjects to Higher Diploma and BA Degree level students.

 During his time at the Hong Kong Design Institute, Patrick participated in the Institute Ambassador team for several visits by overseas institutions, including a visit from Delft University of Technology (link here), when he gave a short lecture on basic design education to the visiting staff and students.